S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 And wasteful.
 And confusing.

-There are plenty of people willing to wail upon CSS, so I don't need to, but I remember when CSS was introduced; the initial party-like euphoria of having a way to separate style from markup (Separation of Concerns, good boundaries) and more granular style control...
-Pretty soon we all woke up to the hangover of giant CSS files and 10 part selectors.
-We started to notice that far from SoC, our CSS was actually mirroring the structure of our HTML.
-We lost sight of all those good points and flexibility and cried about all our headaches.
+There is plenty said about the shortfalls of CSS, but I remember when CSS was introduced; the initial party-like euphoria of having a way to separate style from markup (Separation of Concerns, good boundaries) and more granular style control.
+Of course soon we woke up to the hangover of giant CSS files and 10 part selectors.
+Far from Separation of Concerns, our CSS was actually mirroring the structure of our HTML.
+We lost sight of all those good points and flexibility and life was all about headaches.

 Nevertheless if we look closely, largely speaking all our problems - the hard bits of CSS - arise from the following 3 things (in descending order of impact):